-Funding for the current monitoring activities will be exhausted in June 2013 after two full years of data collection.
+Current funding was due to be exhausted after three full years of data collection with the June 2014 readings, but those readings were postponed to August 2014 since that month delivers more meaningful data.
 Continued water level monitoring will be necessary to determine if the declines observed to date are in response to short term events or are part of a longer cycle.
 If water level declines continue, additional data can be used to better quantify the rate of decline.
 This information can be used by State and local officials when making critical decisions about the management of local water resources.
 Data collected from the study can also be used to calibrate current or future groundwater models that can aid in the better understanding of the hydrologic conditions.

-The ultimate goal of the project is to have at least five years' of sampling data to indicate in a time series where changes in aquifer water levels are taking place.
-After two years of data collection, this application would fund one more year of the labor portion of the project.
-The cost of leasing pressure transducers would be obviated by a separate grant from the Severance Tax Trust Fund, which was awarded March 9, 2013 (see Attachment C).
+The ultimate goal of the project has been to have at least five years of sampling data to indicate in a time series where changes in aquifer water levels are taking place.
+After three years of data collection, this application would fund two more years of the labor portion of the project.
+The cost of leasing pressure transducers was previously obviated by a separate grant from the Severance Tax Trust Fund, which was awarded March 9, 2013 (see Attachment C).
+A second report will be prepared by the USGS at the end of this proposed two-year extension.